dreamoving/Phantom/README.md

 # Phantom
 DreaMoving-Phantom is a general and automatic image enhancement and super-resolution framework, which can be applied to images of various scenes and qualities.
 With the demo we provide, users just need to upload a low-quality image to generate an enhanced image with one click. **No need to choose the sr model or adjust parameters**.
-Now you can try our [demo](https://www.modelscope.cn/studios/vigen/DreaMoving_Phantom/summary) at modelscope.
+Now you can try our demo at [modelscope](https://www.modelscope.cn/studios/vigen/DreaMoving_Phantom/summary) or [huggingface](https://huggingface.co/spaces/fangxia/Dreamoving-Phantom).

 The quality of enhancement and functions of this project are being continuously optimized and expanded.
 We also welcome developers to continue to develop and contribute to this Repo.